The magnetic fields of the dusty nuclei and molecular outflows of Arp 220: Summary and Discussion

-We follow the approach developed by \citet{LR2021} to estimate the B-fields produced by magnetically aligned dust grains along the galactic outflow of the starburst galaxy M\,82.
-Specifically, we estimate B-field strengths of $3.9$\,mG and $17.6$\,mG for the blue and redshifted outflows, respectively, using the Classical Davis-Chandrasekhar-Fermi (DCF) method \citep{Davis1951,CF1953}.
+To estimate the B-fields produced by magnetically aligned dust grains, we follow the approach developed by \citet{LR2021} to estimate the B-fields along the galactic outflow of the starburst galaxy M\,82.
+Table \ref{tab:app_table1} shows the quantities used to estimate the B-field strengths.
+The angular dispersion, $\sigma_{\theta}$, was estimated as the standard deviation of the polarization angles of the dust and molecular line polarization measurements, which intrinsically assume that both the dust and molecular gas are cospatially embedded in the same B-field of the outflow.
+Specifically, the redshifted outflow has 4 and 16 Nyquist measurements for dust and molecular line polarization, respectively, and the blueshifted outflow has 2 and 4 Nyquist measurements for dust and molecular line polarization, respectively.
+Higher angular resolution observations are required to spatially resolve the outflows and enable the use of more sophisticated approaches \citep[e.g., structure function;][]{Hildebrand2009}, so our measurements should be considered upper limits and order-of-magnitude estimates.
+We estimate B-field strengths of $4.0\pm1.7$\,mG and $18.2\pm6.8$\,mG for the blue and redshifted outflows, respectively, using the Classical Davis-Chandrasekhar-Fermi (DCF) method \citep{Davis1951,CF1953}.
+Both the mass and the angular dispersion equally contribute to the uncertainty.
 However, the Classical DCF method cannot be applied to outflows due to the effects of shearing and compression.
-These B-field strengths should be considered as upper-limits. \citet{LR2021}, further supported by \cite{Guerra2023} using MHD simulations and solving ideal-MHD equations from first principles considering the effects of a large-scale, shear flow on the propagation of a fast magnetosonic wave, derived a modified DCF applicable to outflows (Table~\ref{tab:app_table2}).
-We use the outflow velocity of $U_{0} = 500$ km s$^{-1}$, and estimate B-field strengths of $0.8$ mG and $9.2$ mG in the blue and redshifted outflows, respectively.
+These B-field strengths should be considered as upper-limits. \citet{LR2021}, further supported by \cite{Guerra2023} using MHD simulations and solving ideal-MHD equations from first principles, considering the effects of a large-scale, shear flow on the propagation of a fast magnetosonic wave, derived a modified DCF applicable to outflows (Table~\ref{tab:table2}).
+We use the outflow velocities of $U_{0} = 460$ and $500$ km s$^{-1}$, and estimate B-field strengths of $1.1\pm1.0$ mG and $9.5\pm5.6$ mG in the blue and redshifted outflows, respectively.
+Despite the large uncertainties, the difference in their B-field strengths suggests that the discrepancy is probably real.
 The stronger B-field in the redshifted outflow arises from its larger mass (by a factor of ten) and smaller angular dispersion (by a factor of two).